andrewsproule0/drone-noise-fyp/README.md

-# Drone Audio Perceptual Quality — Reproduction Guide
+# Drone Audio Perceptual Quality

 This repository contains the full pipeline for a study on perceived annoyance of drone audio across different environments, heights, and flight paths.
 The pipeline is split into two tracks — **subjective** (listening test analysis) and **objective** (computational audio metrics) — which are combined in the final analysis notebook.